SheikhZaeem/StudyWeave/README.md

 gemini-2.5-flash)
 ```
 3. Database Initialization
-Build the schema and seed initial data (admin accounts, templates) or you will be unable to log in.
+You must build the schema and seed initial data (admin accounts, templates) or you will be unable to log in.

-Run the following commands inside the ```bash /server``` directory:
+Run the following commands inside the */server* directory:

 ```bash
 # 1. Create tables based on Models
 npx sequelize-cli db:migrate